rwieruch/blog_robinwieruch_content/blog/react-drag-and-drop/index.md

 ---
 title: "How to Drag and Drop in React"
-description: "A tutorial about using Drag and Drop in React by example for a vertical list (later horizontal list) with react-beautiful-dnd as DnD library  ..."
+description: "A tutorial about using Drag and Drop in React by example for a vertical list (later horizontal list) with @hello-pangea/dnd as DnD library  ..."
-date: "2023-03-14T06:56:46+02:00"
+date: "2024-10-10T06:56:46+02:00"
 categories: ["React", "React Component"]
 keywords: ["react drag and drop", "react dnd"]
 hashtags: ["#ReactJs"]